 Many consumers find that UGC impacts their purchasing decisions nearly nine times more than influencer content and 6.6 times more than branded content.

-Getting started with UGC content
+Getting started with user generated content types:

 When working with creators, your campaign goals are key in hiring.
 Often these pros produce specific types of content for brands they align with.